DragDropQueen/conversations/1406-women_at_turing.markdown

 #### Early in Class

+* What training programs/options did you consider or try before our program?
 * Did you have any experience before class started?
 Did you feel intimidated?
 * How did the character of the group evolve in the first days?
 * What felt uncomfortable or comfortable about a majority-male environment?
 * Did you take any purposeful steps to create an image with your peers?

 #### Mid-Class

+* How was the pace of the class and workload?
+* When did you feel most overwhelmed?
+Ever feel lost?
+* What supports were most useful to you during the course?
+* What strategies did you use to build community with your teams / peers?
+* What subjects did you struggle with the most?
+Which were the most rewarding?

 #### Results